 This makes the body lightweight and more comfortable to hike on the rough-terrain Smoky Mountains.

 To fight wet environments, wade streams or withstand sudden rains, you need boots that are waterproof or at least water-resistant.

 For me, this is one of the first criteria when choosing hiking boots to overcome the precarious roads of Smoky Mountain.

 And you can’t go wrong when choosing hiking boots, I believe they are all water-resistant or waterproof.

-Of course, they can withstand sudden rains, wet environments, but if you wade for too long, you can still get wet.
+Of course, they can withstand sudden rains, and wet environments, but if you wade for too long, you can still get wet.
 Either way, this feature is of great importance.

 7. Comfort and Cushioning

-We believe hiking boots offer one of the most comfortable and well-cushioned designed shoes you can find for hikes on a Smoky Mountain.
+We believe hiking boots offer one of the most comfortable and well-cushioned shoes you can find for hikes on a Smoky Mountain.